MehdiBazyar99/Backhaul/README.md

 ## Key Improvements

-- **Guided installer**: `install.sh` helps you build from source or use a local/remote binary and sets up systemd automatically.
+- **Guided installer**: `install.sh` installs missing dependencies, helps you build from source or use a local/remote binary, and sets up systemd automatically.
 - **Interactive manager**: `backhaul-manager.sh` offers menus for service control, safe upgrades and a configuration wizard.
 - **TLS utilities and monitoring**: helper scripts simplify certificate generation and include cron‑based tunnel watchdogs.